 Blending in allows us to be comfortable and enables a person to fly under the radar.
 Women in construction often don’t have that luxury.
 With no other option except to stick out, women are using that competitive edge within the workforce to thrive.

-While being the only woman at industry events can feel isolating, women are confidently recognizing the value they bring to the table, now more than ever.
+While being the only woman at industry events can feel isolating, women are confidently recognising the value they bring to the table, now more than ever.
 Whether it be a more empathetic approach, a subjective viewpoint, or a calming presence, women are driving change within the world of construction.

 Men see the amazing reverberations of having more women-led construction initiatives and are cheering them on from the sidelines.
 It’s one thing to thrive as an individual, but it’s another to have an entire industry thrive because of the inclusion of specific groups.